What Would You do if You Weren't Afraid to Fail?

 What would you do if you weren’t afraid to fail?

 The answers to that question are often out of the ordinary.
 When asked, some clients or students tell me they would simply aim for small changes in their lives, while others would go after big dreams.
-And although everyone has their own personal focus, and most answers are different, there are some things that are true for almost everyone.
+Although everyone has their own personal focus, and most answers are different, there are some things that are true for almost everyone.
 If they weren’t afraid to fail…

 #1.
 They would all gain confidence and believe in themselves